Jimmy2099/QuantDataHub/README.md

 This repository contains some scripts use for synchronizing **Finance Data** from **DataSource** into **Database**.
 (Public WEB/API) -> (Your own QuantDataHub)

-With **AI System and RAG method**, you can build your own QuantDataHub, trust you own well-trained model and AI system is better than trust third-party out-date datasource provider company.
+With **AI System and RAG method**, you can build your own QuantDataHub, trust you own well-trained model and AI system is better than trust any third-party out-date datasource provider company.

 ## Finance Data
 ### Stock Market Data